AM311/Cybersecurity_Report/home.md

 		 - `DomainAdmin` (`Admin00!`), joining the `DomainUsers`, `DomainAdmins`, `Administrators` groups;
 		 - `DNSoperator` (`Qwerty123`), joining the `DomainUsers`, `DnsAdmins`, `DnsUpdateProxy` groups, can login only on the DNS server;

 The **DNS/File server**, named `SERVERDNS`, has a static IP address set to `10.0.2.250`.
-Every machine in the domain is configured (via DHCP) to use this server as primary DNS.
+Every machine in the domain uses this server as default DNS server.
-This server hosts a folder that is shared to all computers in the domain (via *[AD's GPOs](https://en.wikipedia.org/wiki/Group_Policy)*), which can be read by everyone while can be written only by `Administrators` and `DnsAdmins`.
+It hosts a folder that is shared to all computers in the domain (via *[AD's GPOs](https://en.wikipedia.org/wiki/Group_Policy)*), which can be read by everyone while can be written only by `Administrators` and `DnsAdmins`.
 This device can be accessed and managed via Remote Desktop by `DnsAdmins` accounts.

 Every machine has a default local admin account (out of this lab's scope) named `Administrator` whose password is `Qwerty123`.

 ## Let's start Hacking!

-Once set-up the environment as reported, it is finally possible to begin the laboratory!
+Once set-up the environment, it is finally possible to begin the laboratory!

 Please notice that, unless it is specifically reported, all the actions are intended to be performed from the **Kali Linux** machine, located in the same network of the other devices but NOT part of the Active Directory Domain Services.